This article was orginally posted as a 3 part series on AboutCoffee.net, which is no longer operating.

-- Batch size is approximately 145 grams, or one cup of green beans.
-Comes with 1/2 cup measuring cup.
+- The batch size is approximately 145 grams or one cup of green beans.
+Comes with a 1/2 cup measuring cup.

 - Very little chaff escapes.

 - Easy to clean.
-Comes with handy cleaning brush.
+Comes with a handy cleaning brush.

 - Efficient cooling cycle.
 Cools beans and allows safe handling of components.

 - Programmable roasting profiles.
 Allows hours and hours of tinkering and tweaking.